RAID 0: How Many Drives Are Needed?

 RAID Repair Software

-Need to repair software or hardware RAID?
+Need to recover data from RAID drive?
 Of course, there are a couple of software programs that allow you to recover lost data from RAID 0 arrays, regardless of the drive count, and whether it is a software or hardware RAID 0.
 These software solutions are there to help when you don’t have a backup to recover from – there are both free and professional RAID recovery solutions.

 DiskInternals RAID Recovery